patrickHub/CoolApp/README.md

 </p>

-## License
+## Langing page

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+You can visit the project [langing page](https://patrickhub.github.io/CoolApp/) for more details.